Operation Goodwood: Analysis

 Operation Goodwood was launched at a time of great frustration in the higher command of the Allies, which contributed to the controversy surrounding the operation.
-The Allied bridgehead was about 20 percent of the planned size, which led to congestion and some fear of a stalemate.
+The Allied bridgehead was about 20 per cent of the planned size, which led to congestion and some fear of a stalemate.
 Allied commanders had not been able to exploit their potentially decisive advantages in mobility during June and early July 1944.
 Much of the controversy surrounding the objectives of the battle originates from the conflicting messages given by Montgomery.
 He talked up the objectives of Goodwood to the press on the first day, later saying that this was propaganda to encourage the Germans to keep powerful units at the east end of the battlefield.

 In the planning of Goodwood, Montgomery appeared to promise that the attack would be a breakthrough and that when the VIII Corps failed to break-out, by some accounts the Supreme Commander, US General Dwight D. Eisenhower, felt he had been misled.
 While his intermittent communications to Supreme Headquarters Allied Expeditionary Force (SHAEF) appeared to promise a breakthrough, Montgomery was writing orders to his subordinates for a limited attack.
 Copies of orders forwarded to SHAEF called for an armoured division to take Falaise, a town far in the German rear.
 Three days prior to the attack, Montgomery revised the orders, eliminating Falaise as an objective but neglected to forward copies of the revision; Eisenhower was later furious at the result, which dogged Montgomery, as it allowed his detractors, especially Air Marshal Arthur Tedder, to imply that the operation was a failure.